14 Natural Remedies to Help Manage Dercum’s Disease

-Dercum’s disease, also known as adiposis dolorosa, is a rare condition characterized by painful growths of fatty tissue.
-While there is no definitive cure for this debilitating disorder, several natural remedies can help alleviate the symptoms and improve quality of life for individuals suffering from Dercum’s disease.
+Dercum’s disease, also known as adiposis dolorosa, is a rare and chronic condition characterized by the growth of painful fatty tissue, typically around the arms, legs, torso, and trunk.
+These growths, or lipomas, can cause significant discomfort and, in some cases, interfere with everyday tasks.
+Though there is no cure for Dercum’s disease, several natural remedies can help manage its symptoms and improve the quality of life for those affected.
+The following are 13 natural approaches to easing the discomfort associated with Dercum’s disease.

 1. Gentle Exercise